 The ‘bloom’ or ‘halo’ caused by the laser dot on traditional zero targets make it nearly impossible to determine (with any precision) where the laser dot in relation to the center of the target.
-Our patent pending Zero Targets have three features that make zeroing easier and more precise.
+Our IR Laser Zero Targets have three features that make zeroing easier and more precise.

 First, they have a ½ inch reflective square at the center of the target (point of aim).
 When the laser is centered on the target the reflective square illuminates dramatically to indicate proper (exact) POA.
 We have seen a tremendous improvement in shot groups since we started using these targets in our classes.